Skip to Main Content

 Ellison completed her postdoctoral fellowship in Clinical Neuropsychology through the two-year APA neuropsychology specialty accredited fellowship at Edward Hines Jr., VA Hospital (with specialized rotations in inpatient/outpatient neuropsychology, TBI, cognitive rehabilitation, and health promotion/disease prevention), and clinical psychology internship at the VA San Diego Healthcare System (with specialized rotations in neuropsychology, TBI, cognitive rehabilitation, and PTSD).
 She received her PhD in Clinical/Community Psychology from DePaul University.
 Prior to joining RFUMS, Dr. Ellison was a faculty member in the Clinical Psychology Doctoral Program at Illinois Institute of Technology.

 Ellison is currently the Chair of the Women in Neuropsychology (WIN) Committee of the Society for Clinical Neuropsychology (SCN; American Psychological Association; APA Division 40), and engaged in private practice as a clinical neuropsychologist where she conducts comprehensive neuropsychological evaluations as well as cognitive rehabilitation.
 She was one of the inaugural editorial fellows for Neuropsychology’s Early Career Editorial Fellowship.
 Dr. Ellison was nominated and accepted to Northwestern University’s Council of 100 (membership by invitation only).
+She is an incoming council representative for APA Division 40.

 Graduate Students